[Learn Korean I13] -(으)나 마나, -는 데다가, -는 셈이다

 그 사람 발표는 들으나 마나 별것 없을 거야.

-Wow!! so sarcastic!!
+Wow!!
+So sarcastic!!
 Ouch, Ouch, Ouch, Such a painful sentence, isn’t it?

 I would be very sad if someone said this to me.
 So, I’ll do my best not to receive this kind of comment.

-Anyway, Here, 듣다 has a final consonant, so you add -으나 마나 to make 들으나 마나 “even without listening.”
+Anyway, Here, 듣다 has a final consonant, so you add -으나 마나 to make 들으나 마나 “even without listening.”.

-Now, let’s read the next example.
+Now, let’s read the following example.

 비가 너무 세게 와서 우산을 쓰나 마나 별 차이 없었어요.